-- Encouraging staff to be teachers who advocate reading and actively promoting this around school - Encouraging all pupils to be readers through actively promoting it around school and recommending books to peers - Purchasing current, popular children's literature. - Ensuring there are a variety of quality texts which allow pupils to build on their knowledge of the wider curriculum - Staff reading regularly to pupils. - Sharing quality texts in English to engage pupils in reading and writing - Providing opportunities for pupils to be immersed in silent, sustained reading which allows not only for reading pleasure, but also for developing reading stamina. - The development of a Reading Buddy scheme where pupils from UKS2 pair up with younger pupils and share a book - Engaging in reading events such as World Book Day, school book fairs, author visits, library access. - Creating a stimulating and inviting reading area in every classroom which contains texts suitable for their reading age - Encouraging pupils to use the library
+- Encouraging staff to be teachers who advocate reading and actively promoting this around school - Encouraging all pupils to be readers through actively promoting it around school and recommending books to peers - Purchasing current, popular children's literature. - Ensuring there are a variety of quality texts which allow pupils to build on their knowledge of the wider curriculum

-- Actively promoting reading for pleasure in the EYFS outdoor provision areas and during KS1 & KS2 playtime - Celebrating Reading
+- Staff reading regularly to pupils. - Through the teaching of 'Read to Write' and 'Steps to Read' units we ensure quality texts are used in English to engage pupils in reading and writing - Providing opportunities for pupils to be immersed in silent, sustained reading which allows not only for reading pleasure, but also for developing reading stamina. - The development of a Reading Buddy scheme where pupils from UKS2 pair up with younger pupils and share a book - Engaging in reading events such as World Book Day, school book fairs, author visits, library access. - Creating a stimulating and inviting reading area in every classroom which contains texts suitable for their reading age - Encouraging pupils to use the library - Actively promoting reading for pleasure in the EYFS outdoor provision areas and during KS1 & KS2 playtime - Celebrating Reading